jwhumphries/shiloh/exampleSite/content/docs/search.md

 ### Index Size

-The search index contains the full text content of all pages.
+The search index contains the full text content of all pages in your `mainSections`.
 For large sites, consider:

-- Using summaries instead of full content
+- Using summaries instead of full content in the index template
-- Excluding certain sections from indexing
-- Increasing the minMatchCharLength
+- Limiting which sections are indexed via `mainSections` parameter

 ## Styling

 The search modal uses daisyUI's modal component with custom styling:

-- Full-screen overlay with backdrop blur
+- Full-screen overlay with backdrop
 - Centered modal card
 - Responsive sizing (max-width on larger screens)
 - Theme-aware colors